Bachelor of Science in Nursing (BSN) Program Goals and Overview

 Applications for Fall admission must be submitted by February 1

 Applications for Spring admission must be submitted by September 1

 In addition to the above requirements, transfer students must have all transfer coursework evaluated by WKU by the application deadline date.
 Please be aware that this process can take 2-3 weeks.
 If you are currently taking classes at a different institution you must send a copy of your class schedule with your School of Nursing application to the department by the application deadline date.

-In addition to the above requirements, students who have a bachelor's degree (or higher) not awarded by WKU, must send official transcripts and class schedule (if applicable) to the School of Nursing by the application deadline date.
+In addition to the above requirements, students who have a bachelor's degree (or higher) not awarded by WKU, must send official transcripts and current class schedule (if applicable) to the School of Nursing by the application deadline date.

 More information can be found on the Second Degree Entry Option for the BSN Program web page.

 Guaranteed Nursing Admission (GNA - formerly GEA)